TheNobleCoin/node-wallet-repair/README.md

   * **Transaction history in the wallet software is unlikely to match the previous history or a transaction as shown in the [Block Explorer](https://explorer.turtlecoin.lol)**
 * Sets the scan height of the wallet to the block **after** the block of highest block found in the wallet file.
+  * Alternatively, you can set it to the top block of the network by specifying `top` in your CLI arguments
-* Saves the wallet file such that it can be opened in Zedwallet or Proton
+* Saves the wallet file such that it can be opened in Zedwallet, Proton, or Wallet-API
-* Allows you to get the remaining unspent funds out of the wallet and into a new wallet
+* Allows you to get the remaining unspent funds out of the wallet (if everything worked as expected)

 **It is very likely that the resulting balance will not match the previous balance displayed by the wallets.
 This is expected behavior as the data inconsistencies that are resolved resulted in wallet software displaying an incorrect